Robdel12/DropKick/readme.md

 Suggestions or Bugs?
 ====================

-Search for bugs ruthelessly and call any vermin to our attention!
+Search for bugs ruthlessly and call any vermin to our attention!